Hi! I’m Kasi.

 - An Ethical Fashion Treatise

-You can find a list of brands and designers I endorse on my Shop Ethical Fashion page.
+You can find a list of brands and designers I endorse on my Shopping Page.

-The Ethical Writers Coalition, a group of journalists, writers, and bloggers who seek to support and further ethical and sustainable living online and in print.
+- Head of Membership for Ethical Writers & Creatives, a group of journalists, writers, and bloggers who seek to support and further ethical and sustainable living online and in print.